The spectral site revisited: Fibered sites and fibered topoi

 \begin{proposition} We have in the bicategory of Grothendieck topoi that

 \end{proposition}

-\begin{proof} It would be actually expectable for oplaxcolimits of lex sites to be turned into oplaxlimits of toposes, as well as finite colimits of sites are turned into finite limits and filtered colimits into cofiltered limits.
-To see this, observe that an oplax cone
+\begin{proof} It would actually be expectable for oplaxcolimits of lex sites to be turned into oplaxlimits of topoi, as well as finite colimits of sites are turned into finite limits and filtered colimits into cofiltered limits.
+To see this, observe that a lax cone